svebeh/alfred_youtube_subscribers_workflow/README.md

 shows you the current number of subscribers, video views and number of videos on a YouTube channel.

 ## Download and installation
-Download the [latest workflow release][gh-latest-release] from GitHub.
+Download the [latest workflow release](https://github.com/svebeh/alfred_youtube_subscribers/releases) from GitHub.
 Open the workflow file to install in Alfred.
 The keyword "subs" shows you the current number of subscribers, video views and number of videos on a YouTube channel.

 ![screenshot_01.png](images%2Fscreenshot_01.png)